prominenceai/deepstream-services-library/docs/api-tiler.md

 ```C++
 DslReturnType dsl_tiler_tiles_get(const wchar_t* name, uint* cols, uint* rows);
 ```
-This function returns the current cols and rows settings in use by the named Tiled Display.
+This function returns the current cols and rows settings in use by the named Tiler.
 Values of 0 - the default - allow the Tiler to determine a best-fit based on the number of Sources upstream in the Pipeline

 **Parameters**
-* `name` - [in] unique name for the Tiled Display to query.
+* `name` - [in] unique name for the Tiler to query.
-* `cols` - [out] current columns setting for the Tiled Display.
+* `cols` - [out] current columns setting for the Tiler.
-* `rows` - [out] current rows setting for the Tiled Display.
+* `rows` - [out] current rows setting for the Tiler.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure.